Ads

 • Mislocation of holes or details

-Damage can occur at several scales within the composite material and structural configuration.
-This ranges from damage in the matrix and fiber to broken elements and failure of bonded or bolted attachments.
+Damage can occur at several scales within composite material and structural configuration.
+This ranges from damage within the matrix and fibers to broken elements and failures of bonded or bolted attachments.
 The extent of damage controls repeated load life and residual strength and is critical to damage tolerance.

 Fiber Breakage

 Fiber breakage can be critical because structures are typically designed to be fiber dominant (i.e., fibers carry most of the loads).
 Fortunately, fiber failure is typically limited to a zone near the point of impact and is constrained by the impact object size and energy.
-Only a few of the service-related events listed in the previous section could lead to large areas of fiber damage.
+Only a few service-related events can lead to large areas of fiber damage.

 Matrix Imperfections